-This release by Public Health Scotland (PHS) focuses on congenital conditions.
+This release by Public Health Scotland is focused on congenital conditions.
 It provides current best estimates of the number of babies with serious congenital conditions among pregnancies ending in Scotland up to 2020.
-In 2018 an initiative to set up a national congenital condition register in Scotland started, an update on this is also provided.
+It also provides an update to the project, started in 2018, to set up a national congenital condition register for Scotland.

 - Among the specific conditions included in the antenatal screening programme, the commonest condition seen was Down syndrome (trisomy 21) (88 babies with Down syndrome; 18.4 per 10,000 total births).